tgrey2024/p1-sereniteen/README.md

 Bootstrap Cards have been used to show the wide range of self-help activities and coping strategies that are available for teens to manage their anxiety and reduce stress.
 The call to action buttons on each card use the highlight orange colour and contain a positive message in the form of "Let's ..." to tell users that they are not doing this alone.
 These link to external online resources to open in a new tab.

 ### Video
 A YouTube video has been embedded in the index page in the Shared Stories section.
-This video is from a TedxYouth talk by a teenager describing his experience of anxiety and strategies he uses to cope with anxiety.
+This video is from a TEDxYouth talk by a teenager describing his experience of anxiety and strategies he uses to cope with anxiety.
 The video provides a richer content experience for the user, and perhaps draw strength from watching someone describe similar symptoms and overcoming their struggles.

 The video does not work so well on the page on screens smaller than 380px, so a media query applies so that it could be replaced by a link to the video on YouTube on smaller screens.